Is Generation Required for Data-Efficient Perception?: Experiments

 \textbf{Decoders.} To map latent slots to images, we use a cross-attention Transformer, where each pixel queries the slots to produce its output value~\citep{sajjadi2022scene,van2024moving}.
 Following~\citet{brady2025interaction}, we encourage this decoder to match~\cref{eq:interact_func} by regularizing the interactions between slots to be minimal.
 We achieve this by regularizing the attention weights of the model such that pixels are discouraged from attending to more than one slot (see~\cref{sec:app_models} for details).
+In~\cref{app:more_exp}, we also report results using an unstructured decoder which is not designed to match $\mathcal{F}_\textnormal{int}$.

 \textbf{Metrics.} To measure whether a model's learned slots enable compositional generalization, we train a linear readout on ID slots to predict the animal and background labels associated with each ground-truth slot.
+A prediction is considered correct for a given image if all three labels are classified correctly.
 We use a single shared readout across slots and resolve slot-label assignments using the Hungarian algorithm~\citep{Kuhn1955}.
 Compositional generalization is then quantified as the readout's accuracy on OOD images.